ransome1/sleek/CONTRIBUTING.md

 Before contributing, make sure you have the latest version of Node.js and npm installed on your system.

 ## Contributing

-### Refactoring

-Our goal for Sleek is to maintain a clean and well-coded project.
-We prioritize refactoring efforts over adding an excessive number of features.
-By focusing on improving the code base, we increase the likelihood of attracting participants who are interested in joining the project and contributing.

 ### Reporting Issues